-Hillbilly Goblins and Bourbon
+Hillbilly Goblins and Bourbon Picked Up

-“How was the show?” her dad asks.
+“How was the show?” her dad asked.

 Charles started his role as manservant, managing all of the Professor’s affairs, from scheduling and appearances to feeding and dressing.
 From there Charles graduated to closest friend and confidant of Nora, the Professor’s late wife, and Angelica’s mother.
 Still, he remained the equerry to the Professor.
-When Angelica was born, Charles took on the role of nanny.
-All the while retaining his previous roles without a hiccup.
+When Angelica was born, Charles took on the role of nanny, all the while retaining his previous roles without a hiccup.
 Upon Nora’s death, he was elevated to a compassionate shoulder to cry on for the Professor and surrogate mother to Angelica.
 Finally, in what can only be called his most unexpected role, he progressed from constant companion to consummated companion as Charles and the Professor were married.

 With every new role, Charles would never let go of his duties as manservant, or any of the others along the way.
 It didn’t matter how many freedoms and liberations he was offered.
 Charles was duty and being of service made Charles happy.

 Charles was a stout, tall, well-kept man.
 Well kept is an understatement, an immaculate man, lean and in shockingly good shape, without looking like a behemoth, while The Professor was well Charles senior with a quarter of a century or more between them.